swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

     python_version: "3.11"
 ```

-Do not forget to include the `serve.py` file in the Bento model artifact.
+Do not forget to include the `serve.py` file in the BentoML model artifact.
 This
 file contains the code to serve the model with FastAPI as you have seen in the
 previous chapter.